 Even Google’s own apps are not perfect when it comes to landscape mode.
 The Google Inbox program (which is starting to grow on me) works in landscape, but doesn’t make very good use of the extra width.
 Worse, it forces you to perform the quick setup steps in portrait mode.
 If even El Goog doesn’t care enough about landscape to allow their programs to work exclusively in that orientation, the likelihood of anyone else supporting it enthusiastically is pretty low.

 Overall, I’m pretty happy with my Shield.
 I got it during the Black Friday promo, so it came with not just Trine 2, but Half-Life 2, Portal, Half-Life 2 Episode 1 (upcoming), and the Shield Controller.
 The controller makes the smaller screen less cramped for games that support it, that’s for sure.
-That I can place Portal or some very impressive racing games on a device that weighs less than a pound is just amazing.
+That I can play Portal or some very impressive racing games on a device that weighs less than a pound is just amazing.
 That it cost half what the Xoom did less than four years earlier is really a testament to Moore’s Law.

 I’m testing a new plugin for WordPress to post to Livejournal.
 The old one seems to be inserting random characters in my posts, and breaking URLs and otherwise not functioning as desired.
 The fact that it hasn’t been updated in a year, while WordPress has been updated a dozen times since then, leads me to blame incompatibility between new WP and old plugin.